-Nurtured by Nature, the theme for the 2016 show, showcases talented local and New England garden designers and features spectacular display gardens.
+Superheroes of the Garden, the theme for the 2017 show, showcases talented local and New England garden designers and features spectacular display gardens.

 Some gardens demonstrate building materials, especially those using sustainable products.
 If you're planning a project to create outdoor living space, the Boston Flower and Garden Show will give you plenty of ideas.